-Be aware that, if you just get the app, you will not be opening an actual account, nor dealing with real money.
+Be aware that if you just get the app (and not the prepaid card), you will not be opening an actual account, nor dealing with real money.

 - A parent account and app for you.
 Complete with account number and sort code, dashboard on the app and notifications.